j-palacio/Artusi-Command-Line-Project/README.md

 # Artusi Command Line Project
 Welcome to the Artusi Command Line Project!
 In this project, we'll use various commands to manipulate the files and directories of Artusi, an arts supply store.
-Let's walk through the commands and scripts you've provided:

 ## Project Structure
 The current structure of the Artusi project is as follows: